noi-techpark/opendatahub-docs-v2/docs/data/development/intro.md

 When integrating a new data provider consider first if an already existing data collector can cover you use case or could with minor generic modifications.

 Currently there is no boilerplate generator for data collectors, you will have to start from scratch or by copying an existing one (we suggest s3-poller for simplicity).
-The wizard will ask you for a two part provider tuple and Origin, you can use placeholders during development, it's a configuration thing.

 # Transformers
 See https://github.com/noi-techpark/opendatahub-collectors/tree/main/transformers